What is a volunteer traineeship?

 - Western Australia

-We deliver training year-round.
-So you can start your training as soon as you are accepted into the course.
+You can start your training as soon as you ar accepted into the course.
 You will find it possible to fit your training into your busy life.

-Our programs help support learners to complete their training within 12 months.
+Our blended training delivery support learners to complete their training within 12 months.
 Most trainees complete the course part-time and may take up to 18 months.
-However your completion date depends on your own training progress.
+However, your completion date depends on your own training progress.

-As a volunteer trainee, you learn on-the-job, including a work placement of 150 hours of volunteering with ABA, preferably at local group level.
+As a volunteer trainee, you learn on-the-job, including a work placement of minimum 150 hours of volunteering with ABA, preferably at local group level.
 If there is no active local group in your area, your trainer will discuss with you other options for participation.
 You will be required to complete guided Reflective Journals on your volunteer activities with ABA as part of your course assessment.

 During your training you agree to: